axibase/axibase-charts/syntax/functions.md

     },
  ```

-Then we iterate over created array and set value and entity based on retrieved country `name` and value or year `2006`.
+Then we iterate over the created array and set the value and entity based on the retrieved country `name` and value or year `2006`.

 ```
   for row in rows